Last year was, to put it mildly, epic.

 We will be doing tons of outreach to companies all over the world to tell them about our students and our larger community of Motion Designers.
 It might not surprise you to know that most people who need to hire a Motion Designer don’t actually know much about Motion Design.
 We aim to fix that.
 This should not only help companies find and use our jobs board, but it should help raise overall awareness of the role Motion Designers play in today’s market.

-Every person who has a free account on our site has .
+Every person who has a free account on our site has a user profile that can be filled out.
 Up until now, we haven’t really made much noise about this because it wasn’t useful yet.
 Well… now it’s going to be really useful.
 Our jobs board will be set up for one-click application to jobs, both full-time and freelance.

 This functionality will also save time for the job poster.
 It will allow them to pre-screen candidates in seconds by seeing a snapshot of every artist who has applied.